Ir al contenido principal

 Bhat Kapod & Bou Bhat

-Bhat Kapod in Bengali wedding is a custom when the groom hands over a tray of new saree, Sindoor, a plate full of food and promises in front of everyone to take the responsibility of her food and clothing from then.
-On the same day in the noon, the bride serves Ghee-rice to everyone.
+Bhat Kapod in a Bengali wedding is a custom when the groom hands over a tray of a new saree, Sindoor, a plate full of food, and promises in front of everyone to take responsibility for her food and clothing from then on.
+On the same day, at noon, the bride serves ghee rice to everyone.
 This is a grand lunch feast where guests from the groom's side mostly are invited and introduced formally to the bride.

-Fun fact: In olden times the absence of electricity was the reason why Bou-Bhat was organised as a lunch instead of dinner.
+Fun fact: In olden times, the absence of electricity was the reason why Bou-Bhat was organised as a lunch instead of a dinner.
 However, millennials have hosted bou-bhat along with the official reception party at night too.

 Ashtamangala

-On the eighth day from the day of the wedding, the couple visits the bride's family where they spend a day or two.
-That's when the knot (that was tied at the beginning of the wedding) has to be undone and marks the end of the wedding officially.
-This is often also called the Doshomangala for couples who observe this ceremony on the 10th day from the wedding day.
+On the eighth day from the day of the wedding, the couple visits the bride's family, where they spend a day or two.
+That's when the knot (that was tied at the beginning of the wedding) has to be undone, officially marking the end of the wedding.
+This is often also called the Doshomangala for couples who observe this ceremony on the 10th day of the wedding day.

-Bengali wedding is traditionally long and quite a detailed affair, in terms of rituals and customs.
-However, over time, things have been simplified and shortened as per everyone's convenience.
-Certain traditions have been discontinued and some have been changed to keep up with the time.
-For instance, these days, at some weddings, the bride and the groom both take oaths of taking responsibility for "Bhat Kapod" to each other.
+A Bengali wedding is traditionally a long and quite detailed affair in terms of rituals and customs.
+However, over time, things have been simplified and shortened for everyone's convenience.
+Certain traditions have been discontinued, and some have been changed to keep up with the times.
+For instance, these days, at some weddings, the bride and groom both take oaths of responsibility for "Bhat Kapod" to each other.
 This has become a rather fun custom!
 Most families now prefer to do the Bashi Biye on the same night rather than the next day.
-But more or less, these are the traditional Bengali wedding rituals that are followed everywhere with little variations.
+But more or less, these are the traditional Bengali wedding rituals that are followed everywhere with little variation.